 Bringing back an animal from the dead may sound like the plot of a movie thriller.
 But in September, a team of scientists and entrepreneurs announced that they’ve started a new company to do just that, beginning with the woolly mammoth, which went extinct 4,000 years ago.

 The Dallas-based company, Colossal, aims to place thousands of the gigantic elephant-like beasts back on the Siberian tundra where they once roamed.
-The scientists will edit the
+The scientists will edit the DNA of modern Asian elephants, adding genes for mammoth traits such as the distinctive high-domed skull and the dense hair and thick fat that helped the creatures withstand extreme cold.

 The scientists don’t plan on giving the new species tusks, however, to prevent it from being targeted by poachers.